5j9/tsetmc/README.rst

     asyncio.run(main())

+Ideally, `the session object should only be instantiated once`_.

 The ``Instrument`` class provides many methods for getting information about an instrument.
 The following code blocks try to demonstrate its capabilities.